 Dental Disease in Cats

-- Dental disease is a painful and very common condition in cats, especially as they get older.
+- Dental disease is common in cats, especially as they get older.

-- Dental disease can sometimes lead to other problems such as kidney and heart disease.
+- It’s also important to have any dental problems treated promptly because, left untreated, they can lead to other issues such as kidney disease and heart disease.

 - Fortunately, there are plenty of things you can do to keep your cat’s mouth healthy throughout their life.